Blog

 My mission is to find fingerprints of the universe that came before ours.

 The singularity isn't a discovery — it's where the math breaks.
-If the Big Bang was a bounce instead of a beginning, the previous universe left prints: a parameter-free f_NL = -35/8, a 0.27° birefringence rotation, a gravitational wave hum.
-This is the question all the catalogs, pods, and agents are actually for.
+If the Big Bang was a bounce instead of a beginning, a stated matter-contraction model may leave testable traces: the conditional f_NL = -35/16 amplitude, parity observables, and a gravitational-wave background.
+This is the question the lab is built to test, not a detection claim.

 Read the essay →